-Please provide a general description of your online data collection plans by answering the questions below: How do you plan to promote the survey, what communication channels do you plan to use?
-Where, when, how often(list-serves and type, Facebook posts, ask city/county/schools to send email to people)For participants' protection, no advertising can be used without PIRE advance approval.
 Response: 2 Do you plan to use PAID advertising to promote the survey?
-Where, when, how often Response: 3 Are there sub-populations (examples: young adults 18-25, Latinx, elders, LGBTQ) from whom you plan to collect online data?
+Where, when, how often...
+Response: 3 Are there sub-populations (examples: young adults 18-25, Latinx, elders, LGBTQ) from whom you plan to collect online data?
 Who are they and what is your plan?
-Response: Do you plan to use incentives for online participants ?
+Response: 4 Do you plan to use incentives for online participants?
 Please tell us about the small incentives (e.g., type of pre-packaged food, amount of money.)
 Remember the OSAP guidance regarding maximum allowable incentives (valued at \$2.50 from OSAP funds; cannot give cash).
 Please contact OSAP with questions.
 Response: 5 Will you need PIRE to draw county-specific winners for your program?
 If so, please describe below (number of names, frequency, total number of winners) Response: 6 Please describe the accessibility of the internet within your target area.
 Response: 7 Any unique barriers to collecting online data (e.g. limited entry into tribal areas with low internet access, weather or holiday-related concerns?)
 Response: 8 Is there anything else the reviewer should know when reviewing this protocol?
+Response:
-Response: FACE-TO-FACE DATA COLLECTION Please provide a general description of your face-to-face data collection plans by answering the questions below: YES, I plan to do face-to-face data collectionI DO NOT plan to do face-to-face data(paper or tablets)collection

-(If so, you may skip this section) 1 If you plan to recruit or collect surveys face-to-face, please describe where, when, and how you plan to recruit participants.
-Resp ponse: 2 Are there sub-populations (examples: young adults ages 18-25, Latinx, elders, LGBTQ) from whom you plan to collect online data?
+FACE ACE-TO-FACE DATA COLLECTION ase provide a general description of your face-to-face estions below: e data collection plans by answering the ☐ YES , I plan to do face-to-face data collection (paper or tablets) ☐ I DO NOT plan to do face-to-face data collection (If so, you may skip this section) 1 If you plan to recruit or collect surveys face-to-face plan to recruit participants. e, please describe where, when, and how you Res sponse: 2 Are there sub-populations (examples: young adults ages 18-25, Latinx, elders, LGBTQ) from whom you plan to collect online data?
 Who are they and what is your plan?
-Resp ponse: 3 Do you plan to use incentives for face-to-face participants ?
+Res Response: 3 Do you plan to use incentives for face-to-face participants ?
 Please tell us about the small incentives.
 Remember the OSAP guidance regarding maximum allowable incentives (valued at \$2.50 from OSAP funds; cannot give cash).
 Please contact OSAP with questions.
-Resp ponse: 4 Do you need to have data collectors/recruiters that can communicate in languages other than English?
+Res Response: 4 Do you need to have data collectors/recruiters that can communicate in languages other than English?
 What is your plan for approaching these non-English speaking populations?
+Res Response: 5 Who will train those responsible for collecting survapproved data collection sites and approaches?
+W ,

+Res ponse:

-Resp ponse: 5 Who will train those responsible for collecting surveys about the data collection protocol and approved data collection sites and approaches?
-When will training take place?
-Resp Response: 6 Please explain how you intend to adequately protect respondent's confidentiality while taking the survey and returning the completed survey. (e.g., giving participant a manilla envelope to put completed survey and then having a large collection box with a lock) Resp ponse: 7 How will paper surveys be stored following data collection and in preparation for data entry?
+6 Please explain how you intend to adequately protect respondent's confidentiality while taking the survey and returning the completed survey. (e.g., giving participant a manilla envelope to put completed survey and then having a large collection box with a lock)

+Res ponse:

+7 How will paper surveys be stored following data collection and in preparation for data entry?
 Describe a secure process of transport and storage.

+Res ponse:

-Resp Response: 8 If you are collecting paper and pencil surveys, who will be leading the data entry for the paper and pencil surveys?
-Resp ponse: 9 Is there anything else the reviewer should know when reviewing this protocol?
-Resp Response:
+8 If you are collecting paper and pencil surveys, who will be leading the data entry for the paper and pencil surveys?

+Res Response:

+9 Is there anything else the reviewer should know when reviewing this protocol?

+Resi ponse: